-Sofonisba, Portraits of the Soul is set in 16th century Europe.
+Sofonisba, Portraits of the Soul is set in 16th-century Europe.
 Sofonisba is on the deck of a galley, where she attempts to take her life.
 It is an interesting start for the book.
 From that point on follows the narrative of her life.
 The reader learns all about how she grew up.
 Sofonisba was a child of a noble but poor family.
 Her father was a promoter of the arts and helped her find a teacher.
 Her mother was very strict and prudish.
-She didn’t really approve of Sofonisba’s unique character.
+She didn’t approve of Sofonisba’s unique character.
 Sofonisba also had many sisters she was close to.
-In fact, they all painted together and Sofonisba was a great inspiration to them.
+They all painted together and Sofonisba was a great inspiration to them.

-Shortly after Queen Elisabeth’s death, Sofonisba was forced into marriage.
+Shortly after Queen Elizabeth’s death, Sofonisba was forced into marriage.
 She was already in her 40s, too old to be unwed in that era.
 She married Fabrizio Moncada Pignatelli, a Sicilian nobleman.
-On one hand, he was supportive of his wife’s artistic ability but on the other he was jealous of her professional activity as a painter.
+On one hand, he was supportive of his wife’s artistic ability but on the other, he was jealous of her professional activity as a painter.
 He later died under very questionable circumstances.

 Hence Sofonisba decided to return to her homeland, Cremona.
 Her brother, Asdrubale, came to Palermo to escort her back.
 On the way, she fell in love with Orazio, captain of the galley that would take her home.
 Despite her brother’s disapproval, they got married in Pisa and lived happily ever after.
 Sofonisba passed away in 1625, at the of 93.

 Montani makes it clear that the book is a work of historical fiction.
-This means that it is based on true, historical persons and events but there are also some who are fictional.
-In addition, the writer has interpreted certain things in her own way.
+This means that it is based on true, historical persons and events but some are fictional.
+In addition, the writer has interpreted certain things in her way.

-To be thorough, Montani notes her historical sources, which is really helpful.
+To be thorough, Montani notes her historical sources, which is helpful.
 If you want to look further into Sofonisba’s story, there are plenty of historical works cited.
-She also talked to historians and scholars in order to better understand the works of art.
-Likewise her descriptions of all the mentioned art works are wonderful; they are vivid and detailed.
+She also talked to historians and scholars to better understand the works of art.
+Likewise, her descriptions of all the mentioned artworks are wonderful; they are vivid and detailed.
 They make the reader feel like he or she has the piece in front of them even though there are no images in the book.

 Besides these issues, there was also the technical matter of learning anatomy.
 It was a huge taboo at that time for a woman to draw the human body.
 Bernandino never taught Sofonisba human anatomy; she learned it by herself.

 The story has incredible flow, both in English and Italian.
-There are certain words and expressions which might seem a bit odd because they are a part of a certain vocabulary.
+There are certain words and expressions that might seem a bit odd because they are part of a certain vocabulary.
 That is, the vocabulary is a bit archaic to fit the era of the story.
-However, it isn’t very difficult to understand and is actually enjoyable to read.
+However, it isn’t very difficult to understand and is enjoyable to read.